 While you’re in the park, take some time to walk through Riverdale Farm, the site of the old Toronto Zoo.

-Make sure to stop by Jet Fuel Coffee shop on Parliament Street, a favourite among Cabbagetown residents, it is the kind of place where the staff and customers all know each other, and features local art exhibitions.
+Make sure to stop by Jet Fuel Coffee shop on Parliament Street, a favorite among Cabbagetown residents, it is the kind of place where the staff and customers all know each other, and features local art exhibitions.

 Distillery District